Computer-PsiPhi/CIS30A_WINTER24_Nguyen/CIS30A_PROJECT/README.md

 The project consists of the following files:
 - `main.py`: Contains the main function which drives the program.
-- `shoppingcart.py`: Defines the `ShoppingCart` class for handling the items the customer puts in their cart.
+- `shoppingcart.py`: Defines the `ShoppingCart` class for handling the instruments the customer puts in their cart.
 - `utilities.py`: Custom module that contains utility functions used throughout the project, including menu display and receipt generator.
 - `person.py`: Defines the `Person` class, which represents a person with attributes such as complete name, addreess, and contact information.
 - `customer.py`: Defines the `Customer` class, which inherits from the `Person` class and represents a customer with additional attributes like customer number and their